tester4school/litecoin-for-university/README.md

 We have some slowdowns during transfer but really small (1-2seconds).
 However we are analysing this just in case
 -----
 The documentation is ready, newest test version still without bugs!
+Any new ideas?
+Please let me know guys.